Saad Sayel: Death

-He was assassinated by Abu Nidal group in Lebanon, near Syria border on 29 September 1982.
+He was assassinated by the Abu Nidal Organization in Lebanon, near Syria border on 29 September 1982.

 He had gone to Beqaa Valley to visit the Popular Front and the Lebanese Joint Forces.
 Then he went to the hospital there for visiting someone and continued his way to Baalbek.
 After passing through the city Riyaq, near the Syria border, Between Talia and Safri villages, about 500 meters to the Syrian army checkpoint, a number of armed forces who had already lurked in the area fired on three Benz and Jeep escorts carrying Saad Sayel.
 The driver was killed on the spot and Saad Sayel was injured by a bullet.

 An hour later, he was taken by ambulance to the Mowasat hospital in Damascus, where he died at 11pm from severe bleeding and cardiac arrest.

 At the next day, his body was carried on the shoulder of his comrades in Damascus and buried in the al-Shohada tomb of the Yarmouk Palestinian Refugee camp.

 Some sources reported that Israeli intelligence agency Mossad intended to assassinate Palestinian commanders remaining in Lebanon.
 Saad Sayel (Abu al-Waleed) was at the top of these assassinations list.